memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 A killer feature of Beau is backup and restore.
 To back up, we simply stream the database records out using HTTP chunked transfer.
 To restore, we again use chunked transfer and this time write each record to the database.
-This technique has unlocked effecient transfer of smart home devices between hubs, and for an easy path for upgrades to newer models of hubs, and of course for recovery after hardware failure or catestrophic firmware issues.
+This technique has unlocked efficient transfer of smart home devices between hubs, and for an easy path for upgrades to newer models of hubs, and of course for recovery after hardware failure or catastrophic firmware issues.

 ## Remote Monitoring of Database Statistics